 Also, Google Trends is another useful and free tool for choosing the best keywords.
 You can compare up to 5 similar keywords and their popularity overtime, so that you know which ones to focus on more.
 Note: If you don’t see anything come up, try filtering the results by your country instead of worldwide.

 If you have multiple products, you will want to find travel related keywords for all of them.
 For example, let’s say you offer a city bike tour, but also a brewery bike tour.
 Although both fall in the same category and have the same seed keyword (bike tour), a person looking to book a city bike tour nearby won’t use the same search term as they would for the latter.

 Just add a new sheet in your keyword spreadsheet for each of your products and repeat the above steps.
 The same goes for if you have multiple locations — but for better organization, you may want an entirely new spreadsheet for each site and its products.

-Where to put travel related keywords on your site
+Where to put travel and tourism keywords

 For the best SEO practice, you should have a different keyword theme for each page on your website.
 Since your homepage will likely rank best for your brand name, you can optimize your booking page(s) with your travel keywords.
 Besides, that’s where it makes the most sense to direct traffic, considering most local searches have a transactional intention.

 Again, if you have multiple locations, categories, and products, you should consider having a separate booking page for each.
 That way, you can really target those tourism keywords by giving Google and other search engines a clear idea of what every booking page is specifically about.